AdedamolaXL/GameFi-Tokeniazation-Design/README.md

 Limited NFTs and car designs which don't affect gameplay advantage but is a sign of high status in the game, again this will be targetted at the higher level.

+Auctions are a special form of trading.
+Players can auction off their stuff in auction season.
+The game itself can conduct its own auction.
+Creating an item out of thin air which players bid for.Cars can be put up for auction by players/special items?
+What type of auction to choose? how to auction? one item at a time a set of items in which the highest bidder gets the first pick, and so on and so forth. the last person can get nothing.
+To prevent a player from winning auctions in a row, after three wins, the next auction they are exempted.on auction in which something bad happens to the loser. auctions happen on each level. player auctions is general./ all players pay their bid for set of items. single item only the highest bid pays.

+auction bids paid to the bank - deflation. redistributed later? if no one bids, withdraw the item or give a pre-designated person which people may not want to win. hence bidding.

+Trading
+Incentivizing trading by providing players with items which they don't currently need which they can trade for something they need. these can be unique items.

+Trading mechanics usually serve as a negative-feedback loop, especially within a closed economy.
+Players are generally more willing to offer favorable trades to those who are behind, while they expect to get a better deal from someone who is ahead (or else they won’t trade at all).

+Loans.
+Buying items on credit.
+Or rentin it.
+These deals are binding and players who fail to come through will be penalized.
+SOme resources are not tradeable, e.g Car Health, a car is tradeable but not its health or durability, these are features of a car anyway.
+Players can trade at any time but not during missions.
+Maybe freeze trading at some time.
+Trading tax to prevent trading coalitions.
+You can barter upgrades of the same class.

 #### Money Sinks.

 Electric Charging => 1000mH = 100% = 10mins driving time = 5 AUT.